Featured Writer: J Hahn Doleman

 A difficult chore for me as a writer is to unbuckle the armor of artifice, leaving myself open to rejection and embarrassment.
 Yet, vulnerability is an essential component of creative work that both inspires and endures.
 We must reach past the image we project––and protect––to confront what makes us most uncomfortable.
 Prior to adopting haibun, writing was a way for me to hide behind the facade of a profession and avoid an honest appraisal of my own thoughts and emotions.
 My work as a cub reporter on a local newspaper was rewarding, but I rarely took a personal interest in the stories I wrote, so it gave me a sense of safety.
 When the theatre bug bit me and I briefly pursued playwriting, I never allowed my own voice to inhabit the characters I created.
 Finally looking past what I wanted to see was a necessary step in my artistic development.
 The practice of writing haibun has prompted me to laugh at my reflection, plunge into the frigid waters at the deep end of my soul, and dredge the bed of my subconscious.

-the echo of voices
+canyon walls the echo of voices from my past

 It was Dr. Seuss––much to my mother’s exasperation––who introduced me to the phonic properties of words.
 But, the art of storytelling first grabbed hold of me in children’s books like Pyewacket, Rosemary Weir’s tale about a motley crew of house cats that I read not once, not twice, but a third and then a fourth time, fascinated by how it bred in me a paradox.
 On one hand, I felt an affinity for the cats who were scheming to rid the neighborhood of people, yet I sympathized as well with the human characters who wanted to remain in their homes.